Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Experiments

 \subsection{Token Drop for High-load Experts}

 \paragraph{Investigation on Token Drop Metrics} To assess the effectiveness of different metrics in regulating token load to the target capacity, we compare various approaches on OLMoE by discarding excess tokens and applying a range of capacity factors.
-As shown in Table \ref{tab:metrics}, varying the dropping metrics impacts performance at different levels.
+As shown in Table~\ref{tab:metrics}, varying the dropping metrics impacts performance at different levels.
 With higher capacities, the model maintains comparable performance even when using naive selection methods like ``Random''.
 However, as the capacity factor decreases, performance degradation becomes more pronounced, particularly for ``Order'', ``Reverse Order'', and ``Random''.
 Notably, ``Score'' consistently outperforms other methods by a large margin, demonstrating the effectiveness of leveraging gating scores as an importance measure.
 Consequently, we adopt "Score" as the default metric.

 \paragraph{Efficiency Gains from Capacity-Constrained Inference} We next explore the efficiency improvements achieved by imposing expert capacity.
-Specifically, we employ distributed inference using eight A30 GPUs, utilizing an 8-way Data Parallelism (DP) and 8-way Expert Parallelism (EP) strategy through the Megatron-LM framework \cite{shoeybi2019megatron}.
-In Mixtral-8$\times$7B-Instruct model, each GPU hosts a single expert, whereas, in models like OLMoE-Instruct, multiple experts must be deployed on a single GPU (e.g., eight experts per GPU) due to GPU resource constraints.
+Specifically, we employ distributed inference using eight H20 GPUs, utilizing an 8-way Data Parallelism (DP) and 8-way Expert Parallelism (EP) strategy through the Megatron-LM framework \citep{shoeybi2019megatron}.
+The input batches are configured with a batch size of 8K and a sequence length of 512, simulating real-time serving scenarios with high query throughput.
+Notably, in Mixtral-8$\times$7B-Instruct model, each GPU typically hosts one or two experts, whereas, in models like OLMoE-Instruct, multiple experts must be deployed on a single GPU (e.g., eight experts per GPU) due to GPU resource constraints.

-As illustrated in Figure~\ref{fig:efficiency}, imposing constraints on expert capacity considerably accelerates inference across the four tested MoE models, in comparison to the baseline model without capacity limitations.
-The enhanced efficiency of each MoE layer (Figure~\ref{fig:efficiency} (a)) contributes to faster end-to-end inference (Figure~\ref{fig:efficiency} (b)).
-For instance, when the capacity factor $\gamma$ is set to 1.5, this configuration achieves a 1.94$\times$ speedup for a single MoE module and a 1.37$\times$ speedup for the entire end-to-end model.
-Furthermore, it is evident that the efficiency improves as the capacity decreases.
+As illustrated in Figure~\ref{fig:speedup_MoE_layer}, imposing constraints on expert capacity through Token Drop and Expanded Drop, considerably accelerates inference across the four tested MoE models, in comparison to the baseline model without capacity limitations.
+The enhanced efficiency of each MoE layer (Figure~\ref{fig:speedup_MoE_layer}) contributes to faster end-to-end model inference (Figure~\ref{fig:end_to_end}).
+Moreover, as the capacity factor $\gamma$ decreases, capacity-aware inference methods achieve significantly greater acceleration.